 Work with a broker

 Particularly if you’re looking for a rental in NYC from afar, having a good broker on your side can save you time and, potentially, money.
-Choose a broker that asks lots of good questions about what you want in a neighborhood and a home.
+Choose a broker that asks lots of good questions about what you want in a neighborhood and home.
 Make sure they’re good about timely communication, and clear about their fee structure before you sign any contracts.

 Make sure you understand building rules and regulations